VMois/vmois.github.io/index.md

 ---
 layout: page
 title: Welcome
-subtitle: This website is where I put some of my stuff
+subtitle: This is a place for my stuff
 use-site-title: true
 ---

-I am a Computer Engineer who is studying Electrical Engineering in Budapest.
+I am studying Electrical Engineering at Budapest University of Technology and Economics (BME).
 Originally from Ukraine.
 Working as a Data Engineering Intern at [Realeyes](https://www.realeyesit.com).

 If you want to know more about me, check my [projects](/projects) or social media.